Subhampreet/Coding-Challenges-P5.JS/README.md

 ### Aim of the Repository:

-This Repository consists solution to unique Visual Coding Challenges solved in p5.js.
+This Repository consists of solutions to unique Visual Coding Challenges solved in p5.js.
 The following are the list of problem statements solved in this repository :

 - <b>Challenge-1</b> : Starfield
 - <b>Challenge-2</b> : Snake Game